How To Make Dinner

 • While the soup is simmering, grate the cheese and set aside.

-• Remove the pot from the heat and blend the soup until smooth using the blending implement of your choice.
+• Remove the pot from the heat, remove the bay leaf, and blend the soup until smooth using the blending implement of your choice.
 For a smoother soup, use a high-powered blender like a Vitamix.

 • Add the cheese to the soup a small handful at a time, and whisk or blend in between additions.